witblacktype/freeCodeCamp_projects/ubuntu/ubuntu_setup.md

 Docs: [Atom Official Documentation](https://atom.io/docs)

 I also want to be able to copy and paste between the shell and Atom.
 For that, we will install ```xclip```.
 Like installing Firebug, adjusting the screen resolution and rearranging the dock icons, this is not required, but a useful workflow improvement.
 Before we can install xclip, we need to add the 'universe' repository.
-Thanks to user Kangaroo on [Ask Ubuntu for this beauty](http://askubuntu.com/questions/148638/how-do-i-enable-the-universe-repository) on adding the 'universe' repository.
+Thanks to user Kangaroo on [Ask Ubuntu for this beauty](http://askubuntu.com/questions/148638/how-do-i-enable-the-universe-repository) on adding this repository.

     $ sudo add-apt-repository "deb http://archive.ubuntu.com/ubuntu $(lsb_release -sc) universe"
     $ sudo apt-get update